-- I am a Florida licensed Clinical Psychologist and NeuroPsychologist.
+- I am licensed Clinical Psychologist and NeuroPsychologist.

 - I am licensed since 2001.

 - I earned a multiple diplomas: Bachelors of Arts, Masters of Science, Doctor of Philosophy (PhD) in Clinical Psychology and NeuroPsychology with Internships and additional Post Doctoral Fellowships from University of Florida Medical School.

 - I have been conducting psychological (personality & emotional) evaluations and neuropsychological (brain-behavior-neuroscience) evaluations for 20+years.

 - I have been conducting psychotherapy for 20+years.

-- I am highly trained in various psychological theories and paradigms and utilizing a generalist and specialist approach for 20+years.
+- I am highly trained in various psychological theories and paradigms and utilizing a integrated and specialist approach for 20+years.

 - I am a practitioner of both Western and Eastern therapeutic paradigms.
-My practice and approach to healing is Holistic — and Where Brain Science and Clinical Psychology of Western Medical Teachings Meet Mind, Emotions, Body, and Soul through Conscious Practices and Wisdom Sciences of the Eastern Teachings.
+My practice and approach to healing is Holistic — I treat the Whole person with scientific evidence proven therapies.

 - I am educated, trained, and experienced with Child/Pediatrics, Adolescents, Adult, and Geriatric assessments and clinical psychotherapy.

 - I am currently only accepting new therapy patients who request individual sessions and/or relational sessions and are at least 18-years-old, Adult.

 - I actively continue my ongoing education from 40-educational credits to 60- educational credits per year.

 - I am a highly respected doctor, clinician, clinical researcher, and authored 19 scientific publications in medical journals and presented at national and international medical conferences.